 Since opening in 2009 the organization has reached more than 1,000,000 people through performances and transformed more than 31,000 students, teachers and families through the BrightLights Education Initiatives.

-The cornerstone of our Grace Street performing arts complex is the fully renovated, historic Carpenter Theatre.
+The cornerstone of the Dominion Arts Center is the fully renovated, historic Carpenter Theatre.
 This grand theater has nearly 1,800 comfortable, spacious seats, state-of-the-art acoustics and brilliant lighting, including new fiber optics that enhance the ceiling’s sparkling stars.
-As the Carpenter Theatre celebrates 81 years of bringing entertainment to Richmond, Richmond CenterStage is excited that the space has been restored for new audiences to enjoy.
+As the Carpenter Theatre celebrates 84 years of bringing entertainment to Richmond, Richmond CenterStage is excited that the space has been restored for new audiences to enjoy.

-The Genworth BrightLights Education Center, located on the third floor, includes classrooms, rehearsal space and a state-of-the-art digital center where students K-12 from Richmond and the surrounding counties can learn all aspects of the arts – from playwriting and performing to stage design and video editing – and use the arts to enhance their learning of core subjects.
-While much of the learning will go on in the education center, as the program grows the BrightLights Education Initiative will extend into schools, libraries, community centers and homes via our Digital Arts Learning Center.
+The Genworth BrightLights Education Center, located on the third floor, includes classrooms, rehearsal space and a state-of-the-art digital lab where students Pre K-12 from Richmond and the surrounding counties can learn in and through the arts – from playwriting and performance, to stage design and video-editing – and use the arts to enhance learning in other core subjects.
+While much of the learning takes place in the Education Center, the BrightLights Education Initiatives extend into schools, libraries, community centers and homes through hands-on experiences with Teaching Artists and other professionals, and the capabilities of our Digital Arts Lab.